-We manage complaints about the conduct, performance and health of registered health practitioners and students in NSW.
+We manage complaints about the conduct, performance and health of registered health practitioners in NSW.

 As part of the National Registration and Accreditation Scheme, we manage complaints together with the Health Care Complaints Commission (HCCC).
 This involves sharing of information and making joint decisions on the most effective and efficient ways of handling complaints.